Need Help? Give us a call.

 Many business owners find Bank of America particularly user friendly for online banking, so the minor costs may be worthwhile.
 Bank of American even enrolls cardholders in a Business Advantage Relationship Rewards, which works similarly to credit cards that earn rewards points for spending.

-Unfortunately, most business checking accounts don’t accrue interest—but the Bank of the Internet Business Interest Checking account is a rare exception.
+Unfortunately, most business checking accounts don’t accrue interest—but Axos Bank Business Interest Checking account (formerly Bank of the Internet Business Interest Checking) is a rare exception.
 Sure, an interest bearing rate of 0.8% APR isn’t much, but it’s better than nothing!
 Any money that sits in the account will slowly become more money through the addition of interest.

 This account requires an average daily balance of $5,000 to avoid the $10 monthly fee, and adds a per-transaction fee after the first 50 monthly transactions.
 You’ll need $100 or more as your opening deposit.